whiskyechobravo/kerkoapp/README.md

   CSL file.
 Defaults to `'apa'`.
 * `KERKO_DATA_DIR`: The directory where to store the search index and the file attachments.
 Defaults to `data/kerko`.
-Subdirectories `index` and `attachments` will be created if they don't already exist.
+Subdirectories `index` and `attachments` will be created if they do not already exist.
 * `KERKO_DOWNLOAD_ATTACHMENT_NEW_WINDOW`: Open attachments in new windows, i.e.,
   add the `target="_blank"` attribute to attachment links.
 Defaults to `False`.
 * `KERKO_DOWNLOAD_CITATIONS_LINK`: Provide a citation download button on search